W-graphs and Gyoja's W-graph algebra: Proving the decomposition conjecture

 \subsection{Rank 1}

-The case of rank one groups is a toy example where the proof is trivial.

 \begin{theorem} The decomposition conjecture is true for all Coxeter groups $(W,S)$ of type $A_1\times\ldots\times A_1$. \end{theorem} \begin{proof} Groups of this particular type have the property that all $s,t\in S$ commute.
-In particular there are no transversal edges in the compatibility graph but only inclusion edges so that $\mathcal{Q}_W$ is acyclic.
+In particular there are no transversal edges in the compatibility graph but only inclusion edges so that $\mathcal{Q}_W$ is acyclic and the trivial decomposition $E_I=E_I$ is already sufficient to satisfy Z1 -- Z4. \end{proof}